indimail/indimail-mta/indimail-mta-x/qmail-perf/README.md

 MTA/Method|Description
 -----------|------
 indimail-mta|indimail-mta using traditional queue trigger method using lock/trigger with a dedicated todo processor.
-This mta has a runtime configurable directory split and bigtodo ipc|indimail-mta using POSIX IPC, nameley message queues and shared memory for communication between qmail-queue, qmail-todo and qmail-send.
+This mta has a runtime configurable directory split and bigtodo ipc|indimail-mta using POSIX IPC, nameley message queues and shared memory for communication between qmail-queue, todo-proc and qmail-send.
 This mta has a runtime configurable directory split and bigtodo qmta|indimail-mta having qmail-send+qmail-lspawn-qmail-rspawn+qmail-clean as a single binary.
 This mta doesn't have a separate todo processor.
 This mta has a runtime configurable directory split and bigtodo slowq|indimail-mta having qmail-send with rate control delivery.
 This mta doesn't have a separate todo processor.
 This mta has a runtime configurable directory split and bigtodo compat|indimail-mta using IPC but which can respond to both lock/trigger and POSIX IPC message queue.
 This mta has a separate todo processor.
 This mta has a runtime configurable directory split and bigtodo